 - If you have primary and standby machines in your relational or tile cache data store, install the new version of ArcGIS Data Store on the primary and standby machines, and then reconfigure the data store from either machine.

-- If you have multiple spatiotemporal big data stores configured with your ArcGIS Server site, install the new version of ArcGIS Data Store on every spatiotemporal big data store machine.
+- If you have multiple tile cache or spatiotemporal big data store machines configured with your ArcGIS Server site, install the new version of ArcGIS Data Store on every data store machine.

-Prior to the 10.5 release of ArcGIS Data Store, both a relational and a tile cache data store were created when you configured a data store.
-However, if no one in your organization ever published a hosted scene layer to the portal, the tile cache data store is not configured and you do not have to upgrade it.
+Before the 10.5 release of ArcGIS Data Store, both a relational and a tile cache data store were created when you configured a data store.
+However, if no one in your organization ever published a hosted scene layer to the portal and you are upgrading from 10.3.x or 10.4.x, the tile cache data store is not configured and you do not have to upgrade it.

 After you complete the steps outlined in Prepare to upgrade ArcGIS Data Store and have upgraded the ArcGIS Enterprise components that must be upgraded before ArcGIS Data Store, follow these steps to upgrade your data stores: